-The impact of the curriculum on pupils' long term memory is checked by our subject leaders who undertake pupil conferencing each term to identify what pupils have learnt and remembered in each year group.
+The impact of the curriculum on pupils' long term memory is checked by our subject leaders who, with support from colleagues across the MAT, undertake pupil conferencing to identify what pupils have learnt and remembered in each year group.

-In addition, subject leaders check pupils' work each term to determine their progress in curricular goals and their depth of understanding.
+In addition, leaders check pupils' work each term to determine their progress in curricular goals and their depth of understanding.

-The impact of our curriculum will be that by the end of each milestone, the vast majority of pupils have sustained mastery of the content, that is, they remember it all and are fluent in it, or have achieved an advancing stage of mastery.
+The impact of our curriculum is that by the end of each milestone, the majority of pupils have sustained mastery of the content, that is, they remember it all and are fluent in it, or have achieved an advancing stage of mastery.
+Some pupils have a greater depth of understanding.